MirkoHernandez/denote-folgezettel/Readme.md

 ## Manual

 Download `denote-fz.el`, then use M-x `package-install-file`.

-M-x `package-initialize` may be required to recognize the package after installation.
+M-x `package-initialize` may be required to immediately recognize the package after installation.

 Denote 2.0.0 or above is required.

 For now *sed* and *awk* are also required for sorting dired buffers.

 # Usage